*The above video refers to 2018 prices – see article below or package pages for 2019 prices.

 You might need the ability to schedule social media posts in order to promote your blog content.
 There are many options for this, but our favourite for clients is Buffer.
 Again, this has a free account, but you can upgrade the functionality (adding more social media profiles, scheduling more posts etc.) for $15 per month.

-Internally, we use SmarterQueue, which allows you to “recycle” posts so that they recur automatically.
+Another option is SmarterQueue, which allows you to “recycle” posts so that they recur automatically.
 This can be useful for promoting old posts from your blog archive on an ongoing basis.
-This costs $19.99+VAT (per month).
+This costs £15.99 per month.

 Another important channel for distributing your content is your email mailing list.
 For this, you’ll need an email marketing tool.
 MailChimp is a popular choice amongst our clients and is a good option for getting started, as you can create an account for free.

-However, we prefer Seva (formerly ConvertKit), as we find the stripped-back, plain text style of emails gets higher engagement.
+However, we prefer ConvertKit, as we find the stripped-back, plain text style of emails gets higher engagement.
 It also has great functionality for building automated email sequences and sales funnels.
 It costs $29 per month.

 Analytics and measurement